IFG Group plc: Holding(s) in Company - Goldman Sachs Group

 Dow Jones received a payment from EQS/DGAP to publish this press release.

-IFG Group plc (IFP) IFG Group plc: Holding(s) in Company - Goldman Sachs Group 03-May-2019 / 08:48 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+IFG Group plc (IFP) Holding(s) in Company - Goldman Sachs Group 07-May-2019 / 17:07 GMT/BST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.
 Standard Form TR-1 Standard form for notification of major holdings NOTIFICATION OF MAJOR HOLDINGS (to be sent to the relevant issuer and to the Central Bank of Ireland)i 1.
-Identity of the issuer or the underlying issuer of existing shares to which voting rights are attachedii: IFG Group PLC LEI: 213800DDLICUJ14JTY47 2.
+Identity of the issuer or the underlying issuer of existing shares to which voting rights are attachedii: IFG Group plc LEI: 213800DDLICUJ14JTY47 2.
 Reason for the notification (please tick the appropriate box or boxes): [X] An acquisition or disposal of voting rights [ ] An acquisition or disposal of financial instruments [ ] An event changing the breakdown of voting rights [ ] Other (please specify)iii: 3.
 Details of person subject to the notification obligationiv: Name: City and country of registered office (if applicable): The Goldman Sachs Group, Inc. Corporation Trust Center, 1209 Orange Street, Wilmington DE 19801, USA 4.
 Full name of shareholder(s) (if different from 3.)v: Goldman Sachs International 5.
-Date on which the threshold was crossed or reachedvi: 29/04/2019 6.
-Date on which issuer notified: 02/05/2019 7.
-Threshold(s) that is/are crossed or reached: Above 5% 8.
-Total positions of person(s) subject to the notification obligation: % of voting rights % of Total of Total attached to shares voting both in number of (total of 9.A) rights % (9.A + voting through 9.B) rights of financial issuervii instrumen ts (total of 9.B.1 + 9.B.2) Resulting 5.09% 0.00% 5.09% 105,405,6 situation 65 on the date on which threshold was crossed or reached Position N/A N/A N/A of previous notificat ion (if applicabl e) 9.
-Notified details of the resulting situation on the date on which the threshold was crossed or reachedviii: A: Voting rights attached to shares Class/type Number of voting rightsix % of voting of rights shares ISIN code (if possible) Direct Indirect Direct Indirect IE0002325243 5,360,000 5.09% SUBTOTAL A 5,360,000 5.09% B 1: Financial Instruments according to Regulation 17(1)(a) of the Regulations Type of financial Expiration Exercise/ Number of % of instrument datex Conversion voting voting Periodxi rights rights that may be acquired if the instrument is exercised/ converted.
-SUBTOTAL B.1 B 2: Financial Instruments with similar economic effect according to Regulation 17(1)(b) of the Regulations Type of Expiration Exercise/ Physical Number of % financial datex Conversion or cash voting of instrument Period xi settleme rights vot ntxii ing rig hts SUBTOTAL B.2 10.
+Date on which the threshold was crossed or reachedvi: 03/05/2019 6.
+Date on which issuer notified: 07/05/2019 7.
+Threshold(s) that is/are crossed or reached: N/A 8.
+Total positions of person(s) subject to the notification obligation: % of voting rights % of Total of Total attached to shares voting both in number of (total of 9.A) rights % (9.A + voting through 9.B) rights of financial issuervii instrumen ts (total of 9.B.1 + 9.B.2) Resulting 4.87% 0.38% 5.25% 105,405,6 situation 65 on the date on which threshold was crossed or reached Position 5.09% 0.00% 5.09% of previous notificat ion (if applicabl e) 9.
+Notified details of the resulting situation on the date on which the threshold was crossed or reachedviii: A: Voting rights attached to shares Class/type Number of voting rightsix % of voting of rights shares ISIN code (if possible) Direct Indirect Direct Indirect IE0002325243 5,133,050 4.87% SUBTOTAL A 5,133,050 4.87% B 1: Financial Instruments according to Regulation 17(1)(a) of the Regulations Type of financial Expiration Exercise/ Number of % of instrument datex Conversion voting voting Periodxi rights rights that may be acquired if the instrument is exercised/ converted.
+Securities Open 400,000 0.38% Lending SUBTOTAL B.1 400,000 0.38% B 2: Financial Instruments with similar economic effect according to Regulation 17(1)(b) of the Regulations Type of Expiration Exercise/ Physical Number of % financial datex Conversion or cash voting of instrument Period xi settleme rights vot ntxii ing rig hts SUBTOTAL B.2 10.
 Information in relation to the person subject to the notification obligation (please tick the applicable box): [ ] Person subject to the notification obligation is not controlled by any natural person or legal entity and does not control any other undertaking(s) holding directly or indirectly an interest in the (underlying) issuer.xiii [X] Full chain of controlled undertakings through which the voting rights and/or the financial instruments are effectively held starting with the ultimate controlling natural person or legal entityxiv: Namexv % of voting % of voting Total of both rights if it rights through if it equals or equals or is financial is higher than higher than the instruments if the notifiable notifiable it equals or is threshold threshold higher than the notifiable threshold The Goldman Sachs Group, Inc. Goldman Sachs (UK) L.L.C.
-Goldman Sachs Group UK Limited Goldman Sachs 5.09% 5.09% International 11.
+Goldman Sachs Group UK Limited Goldman Sachs 4.87% 5.25% International 11.
 In case of proxy voting: [name of the proxy holder] will cease to hold [% and number] voting rights as of [date] 12.
 Additional informationxvi: Please note, the total amount of voting rights have been rounded to 2 decimal places therefore there is a possibility of a rounding error.
-General email contact: gs-regops-emea-position-enquiries@gs.com Done at London on 02/05/2019 ISIN: IE0002325243 Category Code: HOL TIDM: IFP LEI Code: 213800DDLICUJ14JTY47 OAM Categories: 2.3.
-Major shareholding notifications Sequence No.: 8503 EQS News ID: 806853 End of Announcement EQS News Service
+General email contact: gs-regops-emea-position-enquiries@gs.com Done at London on 07/05/2019 ISIN: IE0002325243 Category Code: HOL TIDM: IFP LEI Code: 213800DDLICUJ14JTY47 OAM Categories: 2.3.
+Major shareholding notifications Sequence No.: 8538 EQS News ID: 808265 End of Announcement EQS News Service

 (END) Dow Jones Newswires